Coronavirus digest: Trump denounces Europe's 'draconian' new lockdowns | DW | 01.11.2020

 The US president has hit out at second lockdowns announced this week by several European countries.
 "What the hell are they doing?" he told a campaign rally in Michigan.
 Follow DW for the latest.

-US President Donald Trump has criticized several European countries for announcing fresh nationwide lockdowns, describing the decisions as "draconian."
+US President Donald Trump has criticized several European countries for announcing fresh nationwide lockdowns, describing the measures as "draconian."

 Speaking at a campaign rally in Michigan, he warned voters that his Democratic rival Joe Biden would mimic those tough measures.